Misfuelling Your SUV in New Zealand: What You Need to Know

 What Recovery Looks Like for a Diesel SUV

-A standard diesel SUV misfuel recovery involves towing to a workshop if the vehicle cannot be safely drained on-site; a full fuel system drain and flush; replacement of the primary and secondary fuel filters; and fresh diesel to specification.
+A standard diesel SUV misfuel recovery involves towing to our workshop for a full fuel system drain and flush; replacement of the primary and secondary fuel filters; and fresh diesel to specification.
 On a large SUV with a 70–90L tank, the total fuel removal and replacement volume makes this a two to three hour job.
 Typical cost in New Zealand: $1,200–$2,500 for a catch-it-at-the-pump incident; $3,500–$7,000 if the vehicle was driven on the wrong fuel.

 Related Articles